-Occasionally, messages are being correctly detected as spam, but some other account filter is moving the message back to the inbox.
-Check the webmail settings > filters to ensure no filters are incorrectly moving spam messages back to the inbox.
+Occasionally, messages are correctly detected as spam, but another account filter is moving the message back to the inbox.
+Check the webmail settings/filters to ensure no filters are incorrectly moving spam messages back to the inbox.

-Wildcard entries are allowed in the Allowed Senders spam settings, Double check that the user has not whitelisted *@*.com as this will bypass spam filtering.
+Wildcard entries are allowed in the allowed senders list, double check that the user has not whitelisted *@*.com as this bypasses all spam filtering.